 How Does a Soft Credit Check differ from a Hard Credit Check?

 While a soft credit search is based on information you’ve provided, a hard credit search is made by a third party.
 Organisations that make hard credit searches can include banks and other financial services, letting agencies and utility companies.

 Soft credit checks aren’t visible to companies, but hard credit checks are.
 That means that soft credit checks won’t impact your score (no matter how many of them there are), while each hard credit check may lower your score.

 By making a hard credit search, these organisations can go into your credit report and see if you represent a credit risk.

 Can I Avoid Hard Credit Checks?

-With some financial products such as mortgages and some loans, there is no avoiding a hard credit check, as the lender will want to do all the due diligence they can to ensure they’re lending to a safe and reliable candidate.
+With some financial products such as mortgages and some loans, there is no avoiding a hard credit check (see no credit checks with guaranteed approval), as the lender will want to do all the due diligence they can to ensure they’re lending to a safe and reliable candidate.